-For vulnerable youth growing up in remote or marginalized fishing villages, wave-riding is an opportunity to connect with a universal energy that has their back and feels more powerful than the problems these kids face back on land.
-A fun, playful, healthy source of joy, surfing builds self-trust and hope.
+For local youth growing up in remote or marginalized fishing villages, wave-riding a fun, playful, healthy source of joy that builds self-trust and hope.
 For girls especially, surfing facilities an opportunity for self-expression when on land, it never felt safe or okay to do so.
-For kids who feel invisible or off-the-grid, it’s like someone’s drawn poverty’s thick curtains to let the light in and suddenly, they’ve been propelled into the spotlight.
-Surfing provides young people with a dynamic liquid stage for building self-confidence, resiliency, and a relationship with their natural environment.
+Surfing provides young people with a dynamic liquid stage for building self-confidence, resiliency, and a relationship with the aquatic environment.

 Check out a few of our wave-riding and ocean play workshops!
 We partner with community-based organizations in ancestral fishing villages around the world engaging local youth through surfing to enhance programs, facilitate ocean literacy workshops, and outreach initiatives for women and girls.